bonnici/node-steam-chat-bot/README.md

 WolframAlphaTrigger - Queries Wolfram Alpha if a message starts with a specified command.
 This only displays a textual representation of the primary result (if it exists) so it's not always a good answer.
 You will need an appId from http://products.wolframalpha.com/api/.

 YoutubeTrigger - Responds to a message with the top YouTube search result if it starts with a specific command.
 Also has an option to randomly rickroll instead of returning the best result.
+Requires a Google API key (see GoogleImagesTrigger).

 To get this running in Windows you'll need to follow the setup instructions for [node-gyp](https://github.com/TooTallNate/node-gyp#installation) and also use a branch of libxmljs as described in [this issue](https://github.com/polotek/libxmljs/issues/176) (TLDR is to run 'npm install polotek/libxmljs#vendor-src' before 'npm install').